jasonlue/jasonlue.github.io/_posts/2019-08-26-clustered-hashing-basic-operations.md

 Solution:
 1. From b on, the first position with bucket of b is the head of the cluster b if it exists.
 2. From b on, the last position with bucket of b is the tail of the cluster b if it exists.
-3. When we reach cluster c > b (B3), or an empty position(D1&D2), or the end of the table.
+3. When we reach next cluster (B3-Order), or an empty position(D1&D2 - No Gap), or the end of the table.
 We know cluster b doesn't exist.

 For example, head of cluster 2 is 3, the first position at or after 2 whose bucket is 2.
 The tail of cluster 2 is 5, the last position whose bucket is 2.